Episode 32: Five Reasons You Might Be Feeling Stuck Feeding Your Children Despite Trying Everything

 • Introduction (00:00.046)

 You're listening to the Easy Feed Podcast, episode number 32.
 Five reasons you might be feeling stuck feeding your children despite trying everything.
-Hi there, I'm Carina Savage and with over 20 years experience feeding children, including my own, I've learnt all the secrets that busy mums need to get their children eating better and actually enjoying healthy foods.
+Hi there, I'm Karina Savage and with over 20 years experience feeding children, including my own, I've learnt all the secrets that busy mums need to get their children eating better and actually enjoying healthy foods.

 So a huge welcome to the Easy Feed podcast.